Baruch Yehoshua Yerachmiel Rabinowicz

 Grand Rabbi Baruch Yehoshua Yerachmiel Rabinovich (ברוך יהושע ירחמיאל רבינוביץ; 1914–1997), was the Munkacser Rebbe.

 Early years

-Boruch Yehoshua Yerachmiel was born in Russian Poland in 1914 to Rabbi Nosson Dovid Rabinovich (1868–1930), the Partzever rebbe, and Yitta Spira.
+Boruch Yehoshua Yerachmiel was born in Congress Poland in 1914 to Rabbi Nosson Dovid Rabinovich (1868–1930), the Partzever rebbe, and Yitta Spira.
 His paternal grandfather was Rabbi Yitzchak Yaakov of Biala and his maternal grandfather was Rabbi Moshe Leib Spira of Stryzow (1850–1916), of the Munkacs dynasty.
 He was engaged to his intended bride at the age of 11.
 When he was 13, his father-in-law-to-be, Rabbi Chaim Elazar Spira of Munkacs, took him on a visit to the Holy Land.

 Marriage

 In 1933 Rabinowicz married Frima Chaya Rivka, the only daughter of his mother's first cousin, Rabbi Chaim Elazar Spira, the Munkacser dynasty's rebbe, also known as the 'Minchas Elazar'.
 This set him on course to succeed his father-in-law as rabbi and rebbe of Munkacs.
 His wedding in 1933 was attended by 20–30,000 guests.
 Film of the wedding is on the web site of the United States Holocaust Memorial Museum, and is on display at the Museum of Jewish Heritage in New York City.